 Kodály believed the songs children had known since birth were the best source for teaching music.
 This approach allowed the Kodály method to be used in every culture with a foundation of folk song.
 To help bridge the gap between folk song and classical music, Kodály composed over 1000 of his own songs and sight singing exercises.

 Over the decades, studies have shown that Kodály’s principles have improved rhythm skills, intonation, musical literacy, and the ability to sing complex parts for thousands of children worldwide.
-More information about the Kodály Method and the present day Kodály Institution can be found here.
+More information about the Kodály Method and the present day Kodály Institution can be found at their website.